sentrium-security/CTF-Write-Ups/debugger_unchained.md

 Cookie: __cflb=49f062b5-8b94-4fff-bb41-d504b148aa1b;
 ```

-Reading the response to this request, we see a 'task' variable included at the end of the jquery file, which contains some standout base64.
+Reading the response to this request, we see a 'task' variable included at the end of the jquery file contents, which contains some standout base64.

 ```
 task="eyJpZCI6IDE4LCAiY21kIjogImQyaHZZVzFwSUM5aGJHdz0ifQ==";